 For HMMA production, the water content is similar to lean meat, about 50 to 80% extrusion moisture.
 Consequently, the final products need to be stored in a refrigerator or freezer and are as delicate as meat.
 The protein sources used for high HMMA are mainly legume proteins such as soy, lupine and pea.
 In some cases – such as when used for actual meat extenders – reduced amounts of genuine meat, fish, milk or wheat proteins are added to the recipe.

-In the HMEC process, the process section of the extruder must be quite long and a special cooling die designed by DIL is attached directly to the extruder.
+In the HMEC process, the process section of the extruder must be quite long and a special cooling is attached directly to the extruder.
 Raw protein materials are fed into the inlet of the extruder and water is injected directly after that.
 Inside the process section of the twin screw extruder, the mass is mixed thoroughly, then the proteins are hydrated, kneaded, plasticized, and denatured under high mechanical energy input.
 The plasticized mass can achieve temperatures up to 180°C. The mass is pushed by the extruder into the cooling die where it is cooled down and forced into laminar flow.
 Here the transformation to solid phase takes place, building fibers by “freezing” the laminar flow profile into meat-like structures.
 The meat analogues usually exit the die as a rubbery strand or ribbon.
 This ribbon-like material is then conveyed to further processing steps.

 For further information, as well as process flow diagrams for each, please see application sheet included above.